BulandMalik/graphql/SpringBootGraphql/README.md

 Other than `query` operation type, it does provide CRUD functionality at full scale as well using `mutations` and way to update/notify clients using `subscription`.

+## Why GraphQL?
+REST is the most popular way of building APIs, but it has many shortcomings.
+Let’s understand the problem with REST APIs that GraphQL promises to solve.

+1. `Standard`: GraphQL specification is maintained by the GraphQL community.
+Thus, it provides a comprehensive standard for developing APIs in a maintainable way.
+Even though REST API has been around for many years, the industry-wide standard is non-existent.
+2. `API Documentation`: In REST API, we maintain API documentation in OpenAPI spec.
+One of the common problems with REST API is that API documentation and implementation drift in due course.
+Unlike REST API, in GraphQL, you don’t need to maintain APIs documentation separately.
+3. `Over fetching`: Over fetching is a big problem in REST API, particularly for mobile applications.
+Firstly, pure REST APIs are built around resources.
+Secondly, it doesn’t have any concept of partial response.
+For example – a mobile e-commerce app, that displays order history, needs to show the name of the product, purchase date, and price but REST API /orders API may return many more fields including payment details, discounts, shipment details, etc, making it inefficient for mobile use.
+4. `Under fetching`: As REST APIs are built around resources and are usually fine-grained, a client application may have to call multiple APIs to construct a view.
+This is typically not a problem in GraphQL because of its hierarchal nature.

+This doesn’t mean GraphQL is perfect in every sense, it has its own shortcomings.
+For example:

+1. As REST API is around for many years, it has a very well-defined security measure but the same is not true for GraphQL.
+Compared to REST APIs, implementing client-side caching is very hard in GraphQL.
+2. Things like rate limiting are harder to implement in GraphQL.
+This can very easily lead to a denial of service attack, as it’s very much possible to bring down the whole service by requesting deeply nested data.

+As with everything in life, choosing between REST and GraphQL boils down to making trade-offs.

 ## GraphQL API development

 There are two of approaches to GraphQL API development as below